muak/AiForms.Dialogs/README.md

 ### Show Toast

-Once a ToastView is defined, Toast methods can be used from wherever.
+Once a ToastView is defined, IToast methods can be used from wherever.
+To show a Toast, you get an IToast instance from AiForms.Dialogs.Toast.Instance and call its Show method.

 ```csharp
 using AiForms.Dialogs;